-The Nihilistic Pleasures of 'Euphoria'
+The Gen-Z Drama That Launched a Million Memes

 Season 2, however, has been fuzzier in its intent, reducing Rue’s role to the degree that her seemingly pivotal partnership with a local drug queenpin wasn’t mentioned at all in the finale.
 Instead, the show just became violent and explicit in other ways.
 One character threatened another with a game of Russian roulette; the agonizing scene did little to move the story forward.
 An extended sex fantasy about Cassie looked like soft-core pornography.
 The finale killed off a child.
 Teen dramas can certainly be intense, but Euphoria, with its focus on trauma, operates on a different level—a level that’s more stressful than satisfying to watch.

-And yet, the series’s second season has been wildly popular.
+And yet, the series’ second season has been wildly popular.
 According to HBO, the premiere has garnered nearly 19 million viewers across its platforms since it first aired, an explosive growth of more than two and a half times the number of viewers the first-season premiere has attracted.
 Meanwhile, off-screen, Euphoria has transformed into a watercooler show for the digital age—the kind of series meant to be not analyzed but repurposed into bite-size pieces made for online consumption.
 The show became Twitter’s most-tweeted-about series of the decade so far, and every episode yielded a torrent of social-media activity in which viewers aired out their anxiety about the drama—while, at the same time, lamenting their devotion to it.
 “I am so aggravated by this show,” one TikToker said in a post midway through the season, “and I will watch absolutely every episode.”

 I’d been feeling the same way, but I needed until the credits rolled on Sunday to understand why Season 2 kept such a hold on audiences.
 After all, I’m fairly certain that the creator, Sam Levinson, a notoriously fastidious filmmaker who writes without a writers’ room and directs almost every episode himself, didn’t intend to make a show that would thrive in the form of screenshots.
 Yet the second season delivered the necessary ingredients for collective processing: The visual flair that made Euphoria stand out overshadowed the writing, the story hopscotched from one salacious vignette to the next, and the rumored behind-the-scenes clashes between Levinson and some cast members amplified the show’s air of confusion and calamity.
 The series was running on showy performances and shocking moments but little else—which meant that those of us who watched Euphoria weren’t really watching Euphoria; we were rubbernecking.